limax2012/flappy-bird/README.md

 This project is a FreeRTOS-based implementation of the classic Flappy Bird game targeting the STM32F103C8T6 microcontroller (Blue Pill).
 It uses an SSD1306 128x64 OLED display for graphics and a BMP280 sensor to read the ambient temperature.
 At the end of each game, the STM32 sends the score and temperature to a Raspberry Pi Zero 2 W, which then uploads the data to [Firebase](https://flappy-bird-scores-default-rtdb.firebaseio.com/.json).

+## Raspberry Pi Yocto layer

+The corresponding image on the Raspberry Pi Zero 2 W is a minimal Linux distribution modified by this [custom Yocto layer](https://github.com/limax2012/meta-custom).
+The hardware connections on the Raspberry Pi side can be found at that repository.

 ## Hardware usage

 - **STM32F103C8T6 microcontroller**: